Business Law Section Updates Pro Bono Guide

 That in turn boosted business income by $274.8 million, created 2,243 jobs and avoided $2.9 million in emergency shelter costs, $50.6 million in foreclosure costs, and $6.9 million in domestic violence costs.

-“Pro bono work provides a benefit to the Florida legal community that may not otherwise be available,” Blanco said.
+“Pro bono work provides a benefit to the Florida legal community that may not otherwise be available,” Florin said.
 “The members of our section have skills that are in short supply and in great need.”